 What is your numismatic expertise?

-How do you see numismatic collecting panorama?
+How do you see numismatic collecting scene?

 I think so, yes.
 Although it will last a bit more, in my opinion prices won’t drop anyway.
-We may see stabilization but not soon.
+We may see stabilization, but not soon.